matthewjamesr/mod_newtab_clock/README.md

 It is the start of a sync'd new tab page, such as how Google Chroms synch's your browsing experience.

+Currently this module will be renamed to ```mod_synch```.
+It will incorporate a synched account across multiple systems with a tag-based bookmark system.
+Top tags appear at the top right of the page.

 ### Preview

 It looks like this: